Nirma/UIFontComplete/README.md

 let font = UIFont(font: .arialBoldItalicMT, size: 12.0)
 ```

-There is also a handy (and way cooler) extension to the `Font` enumeration that allows the creation of `UIFont` objects with a certain size like so:
+There is also a handy (and way cooler) extension to the `Font` enumeration that allows the creation of `UIFont` objects with a specified size like so:

 ```swift
 let myFont = Font.helvetica.of(size: 12.0)